r-karimi/vesicle-picker/README.md

 ## Usage ##

 Before processing your own dataset, we recommend working through the introductory Jupyter notebook [`find_vesicles.ipynb`](tests/find_vesicles.ipynb).
-This notebook describes how the program imports data residing in cryosparc and describes each step of the processing pipeline.
+This notebook describes how the program imports data residing in CryoSPARC and describes each step of the processing pipeline.

 To process your own dataset, follow the steps below: